 I had always assumed that the "certain sentence" he chose was from a Shakespeare play since his main reason for working out a solution to his vocal problems was so that he could resume his promising career as a recitalist, but more recently I realized that this may not have been the case.
 On one hand, it is easy to think that he chose a line from Shakespeare (e.g., "This above all: to thine own self be true . . .") for this exercise in order

 have to contend with the extra energy of aesthetic excitement that would occur as he thought of reciting lines from a play or dramatic reading.
 In the case of choosing a sentence from ordinary speech, it would be much easier for it to remain pretty much on an equal level of stimulus with the other two options he gave himself—inhibiting and continuing to project his orders or raising his hand—that is, as far as their tendency not to stimulate so much end-gaining energy goes.
-However, in the case of reciting, I could see that the aesthetic excitement in merely thinking of reciting a "certain sentence" of a play could affect his entire primary control in a very vibrant way if it were contained and not allowed to burst forth instantly into sound at the critical moment.
+However, in the case of reciting, I could see that the aesthetic excitement in merely thinking of reciting a "certain sentence" of a play could affect his entire use of himself in a very vibrant way if he kept it contined in his imagination and didn\'t allow it to burst forth instantly into sound.
 In this case, merely "continuing to project the directions for maintaining the new use" or going on to "lift [his] hand instead"

 could possibly have been informed with a much-heightened direction of his primary control as well.
 I wish we knew what his certain sentence was!

 NATURE OR NURTURE?